What Are the 4 Stages of Rheumatoid Arthritis?

 Stage 3: Severe stage

 Pathophysiology: Inflammation leads to bone erosion and severe cartilage loss.
 Deformities and joint instability may develop in severe stage.
+Symptoms include:

-Symptoms: Noticeable deformities in fingers, hands, or feet.
-Nodules may form under the skin.
-Fatigue becomes more severe.
-Tasks like opening jars, writing, or walking may be impaired.
+- Tasks like opening jars, writing, or walking may be impaired.

 Diagnostics: X-rays show clear evidence of joint damage, erosion, and malalignment.
 Blood tests remain elevated for inflammatory markers.